-Adobe Lightroom 3 / Photoshop CS5 / Photoshop Elements 8:
+Adobe Lightroom / Photoshop / Photoshop Elements :

-Adobe Photoshop CS5 and Lightroom 3 share the same version of Adobe Camera RAW (ACR 6) so results will be identical.
+Adobe Photoshop and Lightroom share the same version of Adobe Camera RAW (ACR) so results will be identical.
 Only the interface is different and I much prefer the Lightroom version.
-Older versions of Photoshop / Elements / Lightroom can only use earlier versions of ACR which are not nearly as good, so I’m only talking about Photoshop CS5 or Lightroom 3 here. (note - earlier versions can’t use ACR 6 : More)
+Older versions of Photoshop / Elements / Lightroom can only use earlier versions of ACR which is Adobe’s way of telling you to upgrade.
+More)

-I haven’t tested it, but Adobe Photoshop Elements 8 also uses ACR v6 but has some features missing.
-Judging by Adobe’s help files it does still have the important noise reduction tools though - I’ll update this once I’ve had a chance to check out Elements 8.
+Adobe Photoshop Elements also uses the ACR engine but has some features missing.
+Judging by Adobe’s help files it does still have the important noise reduction tools though.

-Now that we have the full version of Lightroom 3 the improvement in both luminance and chroma noise reduction is very noticeable, especially with a camera like the Canon EOS 50D.
-Although Canon’s DPP has been improved, Lightroom 3 or Photoshop CS5 are now far and away the best choices for Canon EOS 50D RAW files.
+Although Canon’s DPP has gradually been improved, Lightroom or Photoshop are the best choices for Canon EOS 40D RAW files, although the differences between packages are smaller with the 40D than with the other DSLRs tested so far.
 By the way noise reduction is disabled by default so you do have to turn it on when you need it.

 Canon Digital Photo Professional :